-Spelling, of both texts and textual notes, has been normalised, using the symbols listed in NION I, §§ 2.1.1-2.1.3 (with the addition of 'e' for the short open e in Old Norwegian).
-This also applies to the verses, and the language of these has not been archaised as has been the custom in most previous editions.
-Word forms have on the whole not been changed from what appears in the manuscripts, either to conform to what is believed to have been normal in the early thirteenth century for early sagas or to replace the modern forms that appear in late manuscripts (e.g. in those of Hrólfs saga); or to replace the Norwegian forms that appear in Fagrskinna and Konungs skuggsjá.
-This is intended to help students to become accustomed to the wide variety of forms (archaic, dialectal, post-classical or analogical) that appear commonly in editions (and dictionaries and grammars), and also to ensure that they are aware of the different forms that underlie the normalised texts that have traditionally been used in teaching, and of the variations in the language between AD 900 and 1400 over the wide cultural area inhabited by Vikings in the Middle Ages.
+This policy is intended to help students become accustomed to some of the wide variety of forms (archaic, dialectal, post-classical or analogical) that appear commonly in editions (and dictionaries and grammars), and also to ensure that they are aware of the different spellings that underlie the normalised texts that have traditionally been used in teaching, and of the variations in the language between AD 900 and 1400 over the wide cultural area inhabited by Vikings in the Middle Ages.
 It should also make it easier for them to progress to independent reading of texts where the language is not fully normalised.
-All such variant forms are included in the Glossary in NION III, with cross-references as necessary.
+All variant spellings in the texts are included in the Glossary in NION III, with cross-references as necessary.

-Emendations to the base texts have been marked by pointed brackets around letters added to the manuscript readings, square brackets [] around letters supplied that are illegible and italics for letters changed (the manuscript readings in the last case are given in footnotes).
+Emendations to the base texts have been marked by pointed brackets () around letters added to the manuscript readings, square brackets [] around letters supplied that are illegible and italics for letters changed (the manuscript readings in the last case are given in footnotes).